bioidiap/bob.ip.facedetect/doc/guide.rst

 For the pre-trained cascade, this quality value lies approximately between -100 and +100.
 Higher values indicate that there is a face, while patches with smaller values usually contain background.

-To extract all faces in a given image, the function :py:func:`bob.ip.facedetect.detect_all_faces` requires that this threshold is given as well:
+To extract all faces in a given image, the function :py:func:`detect_all_faces` requires that this threshold is given as well:

 .. doctest::